dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 these cases is correct, as the main function expects this to return a Number that can be added to one.

-### Different Sizes
+### Across Time

-We say in Figure 2 that while the model generally gets better at passing these tests during training, the performance is not always increasing.
+We say in @fig:hl_time that while the model generally gets better at passing these tests during training, the performance is not always increasing.
 Zooming in on a particular test, we can see what this looks like.
 When asked to complete this code: